 I met Holmes when he rang our house bell as a Census worker in October 2011.
 He was invited in and took immediate notice of some of our pictures.
-When he showed me some of his own on his cell phone, I recognised that he was someone special.
+When he showed me some of his own paintings on his cell phone, I recognised that he was someone with a special talent.
 We have stayed in touch since then.

-After obtaining his matric, he lacked funds to continue studying and struggled to find employment, ending up doing piece jobs in George.
-He has despaired of his future at times and it’s been my role on a few occasions to encourage him to stay optimistic.
+After obtaining his matric, Holmes lacked funds to continue studying and struggled to find employment, ending up doing piece jobs in George.
+He despaired of his future at times and it was my role on a few occasions to encourage him to stay optimistic.

-Holmes' art has remained a source of emotional expression, self-upliftment and commitment to his talent.
-His work has matured and developed a unique identifiable style, the indication of a true artist.
+As his work matured, it revealed a unique identifiable style, the indication of a true artist.

-His street art, an exciting form of artwork now popular throughout the world, was on display at the Sedgefield Slow Festival and the KKNK Festival in Oudtshoorn.
+His street art, an exciting form of artwork now popular throughout the world, has been on display at the Sedgefield Slow Festival and the KKNK Festival in Oudtshoorn.

 At the latter, Elsibe Loubser McGuffog a photographer from Cape Town spied his talent and engaged with the young man.
-Impressed with his work, she has recently bought one of his paintings.
+Impressed with his work, she bought one of his paintings.

-For a short time Holmes was employed by Outeniqua Bottling Company in George as a signwriter where he could use his creative flair in work he was getting paid for.
+For a short time Holmes was employed by Outeniqua Bottling Company in George as a sign writer where he used his creative flair in work he was getting paid for.
 He was encouraged to obtain his driver’s licence so he could drive himself to his sign-writing appointments.

-He is determined to study further and to qualify as a graphic designer.
-To this end he is working on several endeavours to earn money.
+He determined to study further and to qualify as a graphic designer.
+To this end he worked on several endeavours to earn money.

-In his spare time he continues to paint, producing better and better work some of which I'll be showing in the right-hand column on this page.
-You can contact him directly on the number below if you're interested in commissioning him to do a piece of artwork for you.
+In his spare time he continued to paint, producing better and better work some of which I'll be showing in the right-hand column on this page.
+He can be contacted directly on 061-818 8672 if you're interested in commissioning him to do a piece of artwork for you.

 In 2013 Jacky Weaver from Masithandane encouraged Holmes to apply to do a Graphic Design course at CPUT.
 After completing a grueling multi-faceted portfolio in August 2013 that examined many aspects of his artistic capabilities, Holmes was accepted by the Cape Peninsula University of Technology to study Graphic Design in 2014.
-This 3 year diploma course is an opportunity for Holmes to earn a qualification that will change his life.
+This 3 year diploma course was an opportunity for Holmes to earn a qualification that could change his life.

 He received some sponsorship that got him started.
 He attended the welcoming address on Bellville Campus by the Deputy Vice Chancellor of the University which is compulsory for first year students.

 Prof. Anthony Staak advised the students that there were 30,000 applications this year of which only 8,000 could be accepted.
-It's apparent it was quite an achievement for Holmes to be accepted to study there.
+It' was clearly quite an achievement for Holmes to be accepted to study there.

-The Orientation week that followed 27 – 31 January introduced new students to all the facilities and support services of the university so they can make the best of their academic year.
-The first term started on 3 February and so far Holmes is loving every minute.
+The Orientation week that followed 27 – 31 January introduced new students to all the facilities and support services of the university so they could make the best of their academic year.
+The first term started on 3 February and Holmes is loved every minute.

-The study costs for this year at CPUT are R19000 for the 5 first year modules of the Graphic Design course, R19000 for residence (this does not include food), and R4950 for the graphic design kit of basic materials supplied by the department. (the graphic design kit, an essential part of his course has been purchased for him now)
+The study costs for the first year at CPUT were R19000 for the 5 first year modules of the Graphic Design course, R19000 for residence (this did not include food), and R4950 for the graphic design kit of basic materials supplied by the department.

 He also did two wall graphics around town - one for Bomber at the Edge and another for Irenes, a local hairdresser.